 2. He has conflicting birth information of 13 Jul 1730 and Neunkirch, Schaffhausen, , CHE.
 1

 3. He immigrated in 1755-1757.
-1 No ship has been yet indentified in our research.
+1 No ship has been yet identified in our research.
 We are still looking.
 Since John Conrad was recruited to America by the British to serve in the military, he may not have arrived in the fashion of most German/Swiss immigrants and therefore is not recorded on any passenger list in Pennsylvania German Pioneers or other volumes.
-British citizens coming to America were not considered immigrants nor were they required to take the Oath of Allegiance to the King upon arrival, so the solider John Conrad may have discretly arrived aboard a military ship.
+British citizens coming to America were not considered immigrants nor were they required to take the Oath of Allegiance to the King upon arrival, so the solider John Conrad may have discreetly arrived aboard a military ship.